-The entity bound by the duty to launch the offer can request the CMVM to suspend the duty to launch the mandatory takeover bid if it assumes the obligation to reduce its shareholding in the listed company to a percentage below the relevant thresholds that trigger the mandatory takeover bid within 120 days having reached or exceeded the relevant threshold.
+The entity bound by the duty to launch the offer can request the CMVM to suspend the duty to launch the mandatory takeover bid if it assumes the obligation to reduce its shareholding in the listed company to a percentage below the relevant thresholds that trigger the mandatory takeover bid.
+This must take place within 120 days of having reached or exceeded the relevant threshold.